jyrj/chisel-raptorq/README.md

     ```

 4.  **Expected Outcome:**
     The command will compile all source files and execute the test suite.
-All tests should pass, confirming that the `GF256Multiplier` and the `RSEncoder` are fully functional and correct.
+All tests should pass, confirming that the full `RS+LT` codec is functional and correctly parameterized.

+## How to Use the Parameterized Generator

+The hardware configuration is controlled by the `RaptorFECParameters` case class in `src/main/scala/raptorfecgen/Parameters.scala`.

+1.  **Define a Configuration:** Create an instance of `RaptorFECParameters`, overriding any default values.

+    ```scala
+    // A custom configuration for a larger block size val customParams = RaptorFECParameters(
+      sourceK = 1024,
+      ltRepairCap = 200
+    )
+    ```

+2.  **Instantiate a Module:** Pass the configuration object to the module's constructor.

+    ```scala
+    // This encoder will be built with sourceK=1024 val myEncoder = Module(new RSEncoder(customParams))
+    ```

+A full, runnable demo can be found in `src/test/scala/raptorfecgen/ParameterizationTest.scala`.

 ## Next Steps

-With the `RSEncoder` validated, the next steps will follow the project roadmap:
+With the parameterized bootstrap model now validated, the project will proceed with the "Close-the-Loop" MVP goals:

-1. Implement the full `RSDecoder` logic.
-2. Implement the `LTEncoder` and `LTDecoder` using a pseudo-random number generator (PRNG).
-3. Parameterize key codec geometry values like `sourceK` and `repairCap`.
-4. (Optional) Refactor the block-based `RSEncoder` to a streaming interface to align with the final performance goals.
+1.  **Refactor to a Streaming Interface:** Convert the current block-based interfaces to a streaming architecture (e.g., AXI-Stream) to better suit real-time applications.
+2.  **Enhance Decoder Robustness:** Implement the full mathematical algorithms (e.g., Berlekamp-Massey) in the `RSDecoder` and test the codec against more complex, realistic erasure patterns.
+3.  **Add Reliability Features:** Begin implementing features like the optional `crcCheck` to improve data integrity.